frangucc/thenodechronbook/README.md

 If you listen to Gou for me, I promise you one day it will just hit you.
 Bam.
 You'll wake up and realize you're not a newb anymore and that others will completely respect you for your hacking chops.
 Your friends jaws will drop as they watch you earn cold hard cash coding from your dorm room.
 They'll admire your ability to build anything you can fathom and soon enough, you'll become what's known as an guru or an elit3.

+While other economies around the world lead in manufacturing and even education, America is typically known for their innovation.
+We also happen to be the leading contributors to the open source movement by a landslide.

 ### *Volume 1*